ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 ## Synopsis

-This project deal with the arctic circle theorem ( or Aztec Diamonds theorem).
+This project deals with the arctic circle theorem ( or Aztec Diamonds theorem).
 The picture at the top is the expected end result.

 ## Install

-First,you have to check that all python packages in the  **requirements.txt** file are installed in the correct version.
+First, you have to check that all python packages in the  **requirements.txt** file are installed in the correct version.
 To make sure if every dependencies are installed in the right version you can simply run in a prompt:

 ```
 pip install -r requirements.txt